mairieli/awesome-se-bots/README.md

 A curated list of awesome GitHub bots.

+## Contributing
-Please do, contributions are more than welcome!
+Your contributions are more than welcome!

 Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.